-If you have any concerns regarding your child’s progress or well-being, then please speak to either your child’s class teacher or Mrs Esther Curry (SENDCO) to discuss your concerns.
+If you have any concerns regarding support in school, your child’s progress or well-being, then please speak to either your child’s class teacher or Mrs Esther Curry (Assistant Headteacher/SENDCO) to discuss your concerns.

 Telephone: 01202 – 485579

 Mrs Esther Curry is the school’s SENDCo and has been in post since January 2014.
-She is a qualified teacher and holds the SENDCO Accreditation Award, OCR Level 5 – Teaching Children with Dyslexia and she is currently undertaking OCR Level 7 – Assessing and Reporting.
-Mrs. Curry attends relevant training including Inclusion Briefing Networks meeting run by Dorset SEN. She also holds the responsibility for Looked After Children and attends relevant training.
+She is a qualified teacher and holds the SENDCO Accreditation Award, OCR Level 5 – Teaching Children with Dyslexia and OCR Level 7 – Assessing and Reporting.
+Mrs. Curry attends relevant training including Inclusion Briefing Networks.
+She also holds the responsibility for Looked After Children and attends relevant training.

-The SEND Governor is Mrs. Lesley-Anne Randall-Turner.
-She meets with the SENDCo to discuss the implementation of the SEN Code of Practice (2015) and to monitor the impact of the SEND provision.
-Mrs. Randall-Turner is aware of any changes in the SEND policy and practices within the school and reports these to the Governing body.
+The SEND Governor is Mrs. Natasha Gerber.
+She meets with the SENDCo to discuss the implementations of the SEN Code of Practice (2015) and to monitor the impact of the SEND provision.
+Mrs. Gerber is aware of any changes in the SEND policy and practices within the school and reports these to the Local Advisory Board.

 - Cognition and learning